For those fed up with their cable or satellite TV company, there has never been a better time to cut the cord.

 Those who wish to have the broader channel offerings of both packages can get both Sling Orange and Sling Blue for $40 per month.

-From there, Sling offers a number of add-on channel packages at varying prices, including broadcast networks like ABC, favorites like MTV and Spike, or premium cable options like HBO.
+From there, Sling offers a number of add-on channel packages at varying prices, including broadcast networks like ABC, favorites like MTV and Spike, or premium cable options like HBO or Showtime.
 Depending on your base package, though, some channels may not be available.
 For a detailed breakdown of Sling TV’s numerous offerings, add-ons, and limitations (especially important when it comes to sports packages), check out our Sling TV guide which covers everything you need to know about the service.
 A major new inclusion with Sling TV is regional sports channels.
 If you’ve been hesitant to ditch cable because you don’t want to miss your team playing on a local sports channel, you can now cut the cord without feeling you’ll be missing out.

-DirecTV Now’s content offerings are the most straightforward of the bunch.
+DirecTV Now’s packages are more straightforward.
 There are four packages, each building upon the previous one.
 The cheapest is Live a Little, which provides 60 plus channels for just $35.
-This tier offers most of the obvious choices, including broadcast networks ABC, FOX, and NBC (as with Vue and Sling, CBS is not included in the service) and plenty of favorites like Cartoon Network, ESPN, and FX.
+This tier offers most of the obvious choices, including broadcast networks ABC, FOX, and NBC (as with Sling, CBS is not included in the service) and plenty of favorites like Cartoon Network, ESPN, and FX.
 The package also has Viacom channels — MTV, Comedy Central, Spike, etc. — which are no longer available on PlayStation Vue.

 We do feel it’s necessary to point out that, at a certain point, the high prices and glut of unnecessary channels you’ll get with either DirecTV Now or PlayStation Vue are exactly the reasons most people quit cable in the first place.
 Add on a streaming service or two, and you’re right back to the high prices of cable.
 However, it’s hard to argue with DirecTV Now’s generous promotions as the service aggressively seeks new subscribers, and the best part is you can always cancel quickly and easily.

 Winner: DirecTV Now